-St Patricks day was coming up and I felt awful for kids who were missing out on parades and the fun of it so I decided to run an online class.
+St Patrick’s day was coming up and I felt awful for kids who were missing out on parades and the fun of it so I decided to run an online class.
 We had a massive turnout of 47 families on zoom.
 They all did a paint-along and dressed up for it, sharing their pictures afterwards.
 It was such a boost after everything that happened and a real sense of community and togetherness, so we kept it going with kids.
 I then extended it to adult’s classes online.
 These were paid and it was great to keep it going but definitely not sustainable for me long-term so I made a tough decision to go on COVID payments to keep afloat.
-The online classes just weren’t financially viable and everyone was thrown into online life that it was hard to build it enough.
-I did a few free classes to help people out and keep momentum going thereafter.
+I did a few free classes to help people out and keep the momentum going thereafter.

 Do you have staff that work with you?

 I have one colleague – Kelly.
 She’s amazing, so flexible and great at her job.
 I wouldn’t have a huge amount of hours for her but she’s always there when I need her.
 We’ve got a pottery teacher too and she does a few classes with us along with another teacher that was due to start but everything is on hold again for us unfortunately.
 There’s another lady coming in to do cupcake decorating in the future which is amazing as it really feels like a space were creatives can come together and shine.